xenit-eu/docker-solr/README.md

 ### How do I enable JMX?

 Set the environment variable JMX_ENABLED=true.
-Jmx port is 5000.
+Jmx port is 5000, needs to be mapped on the host.

+### How do I take a thread dump?

+Either use:

+* ```kill -3 1``` inside the container and then look at the logs of the container
+* ```jstack -l 1``` inside the container.
+Make sure you are running the command as user 'solr'.